 Malware and online scams can also target your children.
-Kids can easily download fake apps or click risky links in emails without knowing what they’re given criminals access to.
+Kids can easily download fake apps or click risky links in emails without knowing what they're given criminals access to.
 The truth is, the innocence and naivety that we cherish in our children can also be their biggest downfall.
-As parents it’s important to pay attention to everything, including potential data leaks from the apps that your kid uses frequently, as it’s something that we as parents often overlook, but something we can easily change.
+As parents, it's important to pay attention to everything, including potential data leaks from the apps that your kid uses frequently, as it's something that we as parents often overlook, but something we can easily change.

 Understanding these threats is the first step to protection.
 The key is matching your response to your child's age and development level, which we'll cover next.

 Children need different types of family support as they grow because they use devices and the internet in new ways over time.
+Here's how to apply threat knowledge to your children's specific ages.

 Key Threats: Inappropriate content exposure, in-app purchases, unsupervised access